auth0/docs/articles/client-platforms/ember2js/01-login.md

 }) %>

 ::: panel-info System Requirements
-This tutorial and seed project have been tested with the following:
+This tutorial and seed project have to be tested with the following:
 * Bower 1.7.7
 * NodeJS 5.11.0
 * Ember 2.5.0